itayshlanger/AWS_platform_engineering/README.md

 - Create Zones: Create DNS zones using Route53.
 - Manage DNS Records: Create, update, or delete DNS records for zones created through the CLI.

-# Step by Step UI
+# Step by Step UI installation
 - Access Jenkins at your-IP:8080 and download suggested plugins
 - After first set up , go to Manage Jenkins > Plugins > Available plugins
 - Search for ThinBackup and install it